aromajoin/controller-sdk-windows/README.md

 * Get library binary files (.dll) at [`libs` folder](https://github.com/aromajoin/controller-sdk-windows/tree/master/libs).
 * Add these .dll files into your project as *References*.

-**For Bluetooth version**, please connect Aroma Shooter via Bluetooth Settings section in Windows before starting application.
-If you restart your app, make sure to reconnect it again.

 ## Sample
 You might want to try the [sample app](https://github.com/aromajoin/controller-sdk-windows/tree/master/sample) by using Visual Studio.